 Faculty members are entitled to academic freedom in the classroom in terms of their selection of materials and their method of presentation.
-Along with such freedom comes the responsibility to have classroom presentations related to course objectives.
+Along with such freedom comes the responsibility to have classroom presentations and activities that are related to course objectives and course learning outcomes.